3.48%

 Processing fees | Typically 1-3% of the approved loan amount | Up to 10% of the approved loan amount |

-Banks look at factors such as your monthly income, credit score, existing credit facilities, Total Debt Servicing Ratio (TDSR), and more when deciding on your loan amount.
+Banks look at factors such as your monthly income, credit report and credit score, existing credit facilities, Total Debt Servicing Ratio (TDSR), and more when deciding on your bank loan interest rate and amount.

 This depends on your salary as your maximum personal loan amount is typically a multiple of your monthly salary.